ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

      sent on the identified stream, in units of bytes.

 All data sent in WT_STREAM capsules for the identified stream counts toward this limit.
 The sum of the lengths of Stream Data fields in WT_STREAM capsules on the identified stream MUST NOT exceed the value advertised by a receiver.
+If an endpoint receives an incoming WT_STREAM capsule with Stream Data in excess of this limit, it MUST close the WebTransport session with a WEBTRANSPORT_FLOW_CONTROL_ERROR session error.

+If an endpoint receives a WT_MAX_STREAM_DATA capsule with a Maximum Stream Data value less than a previously received value, it MUST close the WebTransport session with the WEBTRANSPORT_FLOW_CONTROL_ERROR session error.

 The WT_MAX_STREAM_DATA capsule defines special intermediary handling, as described in {{Section 3.2 of HTTP-DATAGRAM}}.
 Intermediaries MUST consume